 Frequently, we have to give a speech within strict time limits.
 Speech contests are a good example.
-If we go over by even one second, we are disqualified.
+If a speaker goes over time by even one second, she is disqualified.
 Other examples include being given a 30-minute slot at a conference or 15 minutes to do an after-dinner speech.

-Those who speak longer than they should are doing themselves no favours.
-Not only do they often end up boring their audiences, they can get an unwanted reputation for droning on.
+Those who speak longer than they should do themselves no favours.
+Not only do they often bore their audiences, they can get an unwanted reputation for droning on.
 Once such a reputation gets around, it is hard to shake and could cost them speaking opportunities in the future.
 Far better to keep within time and leave them wanting more.
 So, how to do that?

 One useful trick is to know your speaking rate; i.e., the number of words that you can say comfortably in one minute.
 Determining your speaking rate is easy.
 Pick a book that is written in the language in which the speech will be given.
 (Many people are multi-lingual.
 Your speaking rate in one language will not necessarily be the same as that in another language.)

-Choose a book with straightforward text; say, a novel by John Grisham or Dan Brown.
+Choose a book with straightforward text such as a novel.
 Do not use challenging material such as a technical manual or Shakespeare (unless you are a thespian of the highest calibre).
 Now, start a timer and begin to read out loud.
 After one minute, stop and count the words that you have read.
 That number is, roughly, your reading rate.

 However, by knowing your speaking rate, you will have a good basis from which to work.
 It’s as easy as 1 – 2 – 3.

 Now for some super-fast speaking, these guys are legends.
 Here a sample: